-Setting a maximum discount:
+Setting a maximum discount

-It is possible to set a maximum discount that a coupon can provide by adding /max=$N to the end of the coupon code.
+It is possible to set a maximum discount a coupon can provide by adding /max=$N to the end of the coupon code.

-Coupon Code Examples:
+Coupon Code Examples

-For an item that is set to be free with a coupon code:
+- For an item that is set to be free with a coupon code:

-To give a 50% discount to people actively involved in auction preparation:
+- To give a 50% discount to people actively involved in auction preparation:

-Coupons can be enabled on a purchase/registration element on the event website.
+Coupon codes can be enabled on a purchase/registration element on the event website.